oDCM - Web Scraping 101 (Tutorial)

 len(songs)

-DO: Preventing array misalignment
+Preventing array misalignment (III): DO

-How can you capture the song data, such that we can always link the particular song to particular users? (i.e., to prevent array misalignment)?
+DO: How can you capture the song data, such that we can always link the particular song to particular users? (i.e., to prevent array misalignment)?

 Tip: Observe how we can first iterate through users, THEN extract links (similar to how we have done it with relevant_section).